Is Abortion Still Legal in Your State?

 Arizona

 With Roe v.
-Wade struck down, abortions in Arizona are banned after 15 weeks, except for medical emergencies.
+Wade struck down, abortions in Arizona are likely to be banned after 15 weeks, except for medical emergencies.
 The law requires state-directed counseling, ultrasound, a 24-hour waiting period and parental consent for minors.

 Previously, Arizona allowed abortions until fetal viability, approximately 24 to 28 weeks.